 It’s not just the experts who get a say in the process.
-The public’s involvement also helps determine where the project fits in the overall plan for Alberta’s environment and economy.
+The public’s involvement also helps determine where the project fits into the plan for Alberta’s environment and economy.
 Notices are published in local media, giving the public the opportunity to provide input on proposed projects.
-Affected communities are encouraged to share information and concerns with applicants directly to ensure that the applicants produce high-quality EIA reports.
+Affected communities are encouraged to share information and concerns with proponents directly to ensure that they’re able to produce high-quality EIA reports.

-A completed report doesn’t mean the overall project is a done deal.
-It’s only the first stage of the application process, meaning that the information requirements are met and the project and potential impacts are understood.
-Only after the report is deemed complete can the applicant seek necessary approvals of a project application.
+A completed EIA report doesn’t mean the overall project is a done deal.
+It’s only the first stage of the regulatory process, meaning that the information requirements are met, and the project and potential impacts are understood.
+Only after the AER determines that the EIA report is complete can the necessary approvals be sought.

-Alberta Environment and Parks maintains a registry of all environmental assessment activity.
+Alberta Environment and Parks maintains a register of all environmental assessment activity.
 Current and historical environmental assessment projects are available online.

 Leaving a comment?
 You should know this: